mathmanu/caffe-jacinto/README.md

 Caffe-jacinto is a fork of [NVIDIA/caffe](https://github.com/NVIDIA/caffe), which in-turn is derived from [BVLC/Caffe](https://github.com/BVLC/caffe).
 The modifications in this fork enable training of sparse, quantized CNN models - resulting in low complexity models that can be used in embedded platforms.

-For example, the semantic segmentation example (see below) shows how to train a model that is nearly 80% sparse (only 20% non-zero coefficients) and 8-bit quantized.
+For example, the semantic segmentation example shows how to train a model that is nearly 80% sparse (only 20% non-zero coefficients) and 8-bit quantized.
 This reduces the complexity of convolution layers by <b>5x</b>.
 An inference engine designed to efficiently take advantage of sparsity can run <b>significantly faster</b> by using such a model.

 Care has to be taken to strike the right balance between quality and speedup.
 We have obtained more than 4x overall speedup for CNN inference on embedded device by applying sparsity.
 Since 8-bit multiplier is sufficient (instead of floating point), the speedup can be even higher on some platforms.

+### Prerequisite
+* The scripts for training and infering models using caffe-jacinto is placed in [caffe-jacinto-models](https://github.com/tidsp/caffe-jacinto-models).
+Please see it's documentation before proceeding further.

 ### Installation
 * After cloning the source code, switch to the branch caffe-0.15, if it is not checked out already.